Skip to content

 Terminal window

-pnpm nx run your-project:your-server-name-serve
+pnpm nx run your-project:your-server-name-inspect

 This command uses tsx --watch to automatically restart the server when files change.